CesiumGS/gltf-pipeline/README.md

 ```
 For complete coverage details, open `coverage/lcov-report/index.html`.

+The tests and coverage covers the Node.js module; it does not cover the command-line interface (which is tiny) or the built JavaScript library (which is the same code just ran through browserify).

 ### Building the JavaScript library

 A pre-built unminified `.js` file is in the `build` directory.
 This is built with [browserify](http://browserify.org/).
 Install it with: